 After spending 2 days in Bergamo we took the train to Milan and spent 2 days there before continuing on to Lake Como by train.
+It’s an hour on the train between Bergamo, Milan and Lake Como.
 We stayed 2 nights in the town of Lecco on Lake Como and used it as a base for exploring the beautiful nearby towns of Varenna and Bellagio.
-The entire week was wonderful and filled with stunning scenery and great espresso everywhere, but the best food we ate was in Bergamo.
-And we also drank the best Italian craft beer on our trip, though being in Italy we typically stuck with wine (because when in Rome, er, Northern Italy….).
+Afterwards, we returned to Bergamo and flew back to Dublin.